 Secure blooms in your cup holder

 Other than to store drinks, you may use your cup holders to collect change or temporarily hold your GPS while you drive.
-However, did you know that they can also safely transport floral arrangements from one place to the next?
-If the vase is small enough, of course.
+However, did you know that they can also safely transport floral arrangements from one place to the next?!
+That is, as long as the vase is small enough, of course.
 Should you choose this approach, we recommend using the cup holders in the back seat of your car so that they don’t become a distraction.

-While a few of the above methods may require a bit of extra preparation on your part, such as by cutting out cardboard or finding buckets big enough for bouquets, the end result will preserve your arrangements.
+While a few of the above methods may require some extra preparation on your part, the end result will preserve your arrangements.
 By the time you get your flowers to their destination, they’ll still look freshly picked.